JosephCalla/Design-Patterns-Swift/README.md

 - 🟢 Open/Closed Principle.
 You can introduce new types of adapters into the program without breaking the existing client code, as long as they work with the adapters through the client interface.

 **Disadvantages of Adapter Patter**
 - 🔴 The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

-## Facate
+## Facade
 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 **Problem**